Megidd/BESO/README.md

 ## Video guide

-A future video demonstrates how to use the plugin commands after installation.
+A future video will demonstrate how to use the plugin commands after installation.

 # Why this plugin?